- Courses Courses

 According to the ACGME, fellowships are also referred to as subspecialty programs and can be completed after a residency.
 Fellowships typically last two years and provide individuals with opportunities to learn the major psychiatric issues that afflict children.
 Training may cover pediatric neurology and obsessive-compulsive disorder.
 Fellows may also conduct research on topics like pervasive developmental disorders.

-The U.S. Bureau of Labor Statistics (BLS) noted that jobs for physicians and surgeons, including child psychiatrists, were projected to increase 18% from 2012-2022.
+The U.S. Bureau of Labor Statistics (BLS) noted that jobs for all psychiatrists, including child psychiatrists, were projected to increase by 15-21% from 2012-2022.
 The continued growth of the healthcare industry is the primary reason for this rise in employment.
-In May 2013, the BLS reported that overall, psychiatrists earned an average annual salary of $182,660.
+In July 2015, Payscale.com reported a median annual salary of $189,726.